Stinger - Chapter 1

 “Better’s good.”

-“Yeah,” Gar said as he surveyed the boat.
+“Yeah,” Gar said surveying the boat.

 A break in the clouds sent a sudden shaft of sunlight slicing through the gray sky, brightening the yard for an instant before vanishing.
 Gar felt the momentary lift in his mood—and the unexpected ebb as the light disappeared.
 He glanced upward, hoping it wouldn’t happen again, then quickly regretted the thought.